Oblivious resampling oracles and parallel algorithms for the Lopsided Lovasz Local Lemma: A generic parallel resampling algorithm

-Thus, our main task is to show that Algorithm~\ref{par-alg1} terminates a small number of rounds.
+Thus, our main task is to show that Algorithm~\ref{par-alg1} terminates after a small number of rounds.
 We do so by coupling it to a sequential resampling algorithm, Algorithm~\ref{seq-alg1}.
-(The variable $I'_t$, which is maintained during that algorithm, is not used --- it will appear in our analysis.)

-By the principle of deferred decisions, there is no difference in selecting the random variable $y_B$ in a ``preprocessed'' way (as in line (5) of Algorithm~\ref{seq-alg1}), as opposed to in ``online'' way; thus, line (10) of Algorithm~\ref{seq-alg1} is equivalent to executing the resampling oracle $\mathfrak R_B(u)$.
-Thus, Algorithm~\ref{seq-alg1} is a version of Algorithm~\ref{gen-alg} with an unusual choice of which bad-event to resample; specifically, it is a version of Kolmogorov's algorithm (Algorithm~\ref{kolm-alg}).
+By the principle of deferred decisions, there is no difference in selecting the random variable $r_B$ in a ``preprocessed'' way (as in line (4) of Algorithm~\ref{seq-alg1}), as opposed to in ``online'' way as in Algorithm~\ref{gen-alg}.
+Thus, line (8) of Algorithm~\ref{seq-alg1} is equivalent to executing the resampling oracle $\mathfrak R_B(u)$ and so Algorithm~\ref{seq-alg1} can be viewed as a version of Kolmogorov's algorithm (Algorithm~\ref{kolm-alg}).

-The equivalence between Algorithm~\ref{seq-alg1} and Algorithm~\ref{par-alg1} follows from the following result: \begin{proposition} If the random variables $\pi, u, y$ are all fixed at the beginning of round $t$ and $I, I'$ are the LFMIS produced for Algorithms \ref{par-alg1} and \ref{seq-alg1} respectively for round $t$, then $I = I'$. \end{proposition} \begin{proof} Let $u_j$ denote the state after iteration $j$ of round $t$ (and $u_0$ is the state at the beginning of round $t$).
-Enumerate $V_t$ in sorted order as $\{ B_1, B_2, \dots, B_k \}$ where $\pi(B_1) < \pi(B_2) < \dots < \pi(B_k)$.
-Let us write $y_i$ as shorthand for $y_{B_i}$ and $Y_i$ as shorthand for $Y_{B_i}$.
+For Algorithm~\ref{seq-alg1}, define $\pi_t$ to be the chosen ordering of $V_t$, i.e. the map sending $i$ to $B_i$ in $V_t$.
+Also define $I'_t$ to be the set of events resampled in round $t$, i.e. the events $B_k$ such that $B_k \in A$ at iteration $k$ of line (7).
+The following result shows the equivalence between Algorithm~\ref{seq-alg1} and Algorithm~\ref{par-alg1}: \begin{proposition} If the random variables $\pi, u, r$ are all fixed at the beginning of round $t$ and $I, I'$ are the LFMIS produced for Algorithms \ref{par-alg1} and \ref{seq-alg1} respectively for round $t$, then $I = I'$. \end{proposition} \begin{proof} Let $u_j$ denote the state after iteration $j$ of round $t$ (and $u_0$ is the state at the beginning of round $t$).
+We have $V_t$ enumerated as $\{ B_1, B_2, \dots, B_k \}$ where $\pi(B_1) < \pi(B_2) < \dots < \pi(B_k)$, and we write $r_i$ as shorthand for $r_{B_i}$.